wizcamp/wizcamp-realms-demo/session-guides/SESSION-04.md

 ### Step 1: Add imports to App

-To display game progress and assist with positioning, we need to import the HUD and CoordinateDisplay components.
+Import the HUD and coordinate display components you'll add to the game screen.

 ```javascript
 // Add these two imports